Dr Will Mason

 Profile

-Will specialises in engaged scholarship and community-led university partnerships.
-He plays an active role in a number of local and regional community initiatives.
-Will has been a volunteer youth worker for over 10 years.
-In this role he has supported the coordination and delivery of five open access youth services, including homework clubs, youth clubs and community gyms.
+Will specialises in engaged scholarship and .
+He plays an active role in several local and regional initiatives.
+He has been a volunteer youth worker for over ten years, supporting the coordination and delivery of five open-access youth provisions, including homework clubs, youth clubs, and community gyms.

 Research interests